FAQ - Frequently asked questions about our shop

 Medium-stretch fabrics: medium-stretch fabrics are the go-to silks for advanced or professional aerialists.

 Our Aerial Fit Aerial Yoga Hammocks are made of low-stretch fabric, 100% Nylon.
 This will help you feel very secure in your aerial yoga practice.

 We are proud to share our favorite fabric, the Aerial Fit Silk.
 We love it because we believe we go the recipe for the perfect silk just right.
-And we have had time to confirm this with the close to 60 000 m of fabric that we have sold so far.
+And we have had time to confirm this with the many kilometers of fabric that we have sold so far.